-What started with a teenager messing about with the iPhone by using a screwdriver and guitar pic has evolved in a million dollar industry with countless services offering to jailbreak all iPhone’s and base band models.
+What started with a teenager messing about with the iPhone by using a screwdriver and guitar pic has evolved in a million-dollar industry with countless services offering to jailbreak all iPhone’s and baseband models.
 A simple Google search yields thousands of results for iPhone jailbreaking and the process really has become a mainstream attraction for users of the phone.

 Apple themselves are struggle to counteract the popularity of jailbreaking.
-The legal status is a grey area however in most countries including America it is currently legal by definition however unlocking has since been outlawed and the issues of jailbreaking is due to be looked at again next year in 2015.
+The legal status is a grey area however in most countries including America it is currently legal by definition however unlocking has since been outlawed and the issues of jailbreaking are due to be looked at again next year in 2015.

 The creation of a permanent jailbreak has really boosted its appeal as there is no longer the need to have the process done over and over again.
-Indeed Apple have attempted to match the hackers by incorporating some of the main features of jailbreaking into their default device and this was evident in iOS 7 and the subsequent iOS releases including iOS 7.1.
+Indeed Apple has attempted to match the hackers by incorporating some of the main features of jailbreaking into their default device and this was evident in iOS 7 and the subsequent iOS releases including iOS 7.1.